pnvpratik/.github.io/_posts/2014-01-25-Valuetype-or-reference-type.md

 ---
 layout:     post
-title:      Value type
+title:      Value type or reference type.
-date:       2015-12-25
+date:       2014-01-25
 summary:    Value types.
-categories: MVC6 Localization
+categories: String .Net ValueType
 ---

 This looks like a amateur question , but don't be surprised if you get the answer wrong.